varnamproject/varnamproject.github.io/content/docs/varnam-ibus-engine/content.md

 IMEs are mostly used to type non-English languages in computer using an English keyboard.

-## IBus Engine
+### IBus Engine

 [IBus (Intelligent Input Bus)](https://en.wikipedia.org/wiki/Intelligent_Input_Bus) is an input method (IM) framework for multilingual input in GNU/Linux operating-systems.

 ## Varnam IBus Engine

 Varnam has a IBus Engine to type Indian languages on GNU/Linux systems.
-[See its repository](https://github.com/varnamproject/govarnam-ibus).

 ![](/_index/im.png)